-Located in the heart of an urban park, the Vanier Museopark celebrates the rich heritage and history of its neighbourhood, as well as its francophone roots, in order to ensure long-term sustainability.
-Our aim is to help communities discover and appreciate our site in an open, intercultural and intergenerational environment.
+Located in the heart of a unique urban park, the Vanier Museopark celebrates the rich heritage and history of its neighborhood, as well as its francophone culture, to ensure its longevity.
+We aim to facilitate discovery and appreciation for its site and activities in an open, intercultural and intergenerational environment.

 Inclusion / Diversity